bkZhu/epidemic-propagation-simulator/README.md

 ![image](https://github.com/bkZhu/epidemic-propagation-simulator/blob/main/images/last_state.png)

-Finally, on the third day, the system will find all the first-level person (red) and second-level person (yellow).
+Finally, the system will find out all the first-level person (red) and second-level person (yellow).
 The specific list is shown:

 ![image](https://github.com/bkZhu/epidemic-propagation-simulator/blob/main/images/track_info.png)

+## Details
 Here, I use a HashMap<UserID,Info> to store the track information.
 Each place have a trigger, when people go into the place, the trigger will write a message to the HashMap.
 At the end of the last day, the system will first build risk tables which represent the risk time of each place using the first infector track information.